MatrixOrbital/EVE-School/README.md

-Example code for Bridgetech Eve2 FT810 running on Arduino.
+Example code for Bridgetek Eve2 FT810 running on Arduino.

 - This code makes use of the Matrix Orbital Eve2 Library found here: